 In 1969 I opened Wave Trek Surfboards in Huntington Beach.
 I was heavily influenced by Dewey Weber and how he promoted his boards with a surf team, so a decision I made early on was to concentrate on the promoting my boards using top competitors rather then marketing through magazines.
 This strategy led me to finding the best surfers in each age group to represent Wave Trek.
 The best I could find in boys division was a little guy named Rusty Henderson.
 His style was very aggressive, well beyond what most other kids in his age were doing.

 Rusty (right) spent a lot of time around Huntington, virtually every day during the summers, and it wasnít long before he had a huge local following.
 Rustyís had a strong background in skateboarding, so many locals got serious about their skateboarding, including the rest of the Wave Trek team from his enthusiasm.
-It also wasnít long before another Makaha skateboarder and top surfer, Ty Page, joined the Wave Trek team.
-I would say these two helped Wave Trek develop shortboards capable of doing practically everything on the face of a wave.
+It also wasnít long before another Makaha skateboarder and top surfer, Ty Page, joined the Wave Trek team as well as Rick Dowden.
+I would say these three strong competitors helped Wave Trek develop shortboards capable of doing practically everything on the face of a wave.

 With all the interest in skateboarding, Wave Trek was destined to get into the skateboard business.
 Right from the beginning we were making our own laminated fins plus we started promoting skateboards for our team riders to improve their skills.
 How we got into manufacturing skateboards was an interesting offshoot.
 We brought in a very talented laminator and businessman to make the fins named Chuck DelRio.
 I have to give Chuck all of the credit as he basically grew that part of the business very quickly until we became a large-scale fin supplier for many other shops in Southern California.